lerenos/astro-ph-cf/README.md

 When things get a little more complex, I like to use Vue or Alpine.

-But if you're more a React person, of course you can use this template, but I would advise you to ~stop using react~ also check other interesting solutions before starting here:
+But if you're more a React person, of course you can use this template, but I would advise you to also check other interesting solutions before starting here:
 - [Fresh/Deno](https://fresh.deno.dev/)
 - Next.js/Vercel
+- ~stop using react~

 If you're going to add some framework integration, always watch the size of the bundle these things add to your cleint-side result, so it doesn't hurt the performance.
 (React is notorious for this downside.)